Skip to main content

 The AI’s reply tone is driven by your global business profile (set in Settings → Business).
 For most owners that’s enough.
 If you want a specific form to use a different tone — e.g., a more casual “service area check” form vs. a formal “commercial RFP” form — open a support ticket and we can configure per-form overrides.

-Disabling the AI auto-reply
+Disabling the auto-reply

 Toggle it off any time.
 Submissions still go to your inbox and notifications still fire — they just don’t get an AI follow-up.
 You manually reply via the inbox.
-Some owners turn the AI off for high-stakes forms (e.g., a custom-quote form where they prefer to write every reply themselves) while keeping it on for high-volume forms (e.g., a service-area check).
+Some owners turn the AI Receptionist off for high-stakes forms (e.g., a custom-quote form where they prefer to write every reply themselves) while keeping it on for high-volume forms (e.g., a service-area check).

-Booking via the AI auto-reply
+Booking via the auto-reply

-If your AI is set up well — calendar connected, knowledge base populated, services documented — leads frequently book their own appointments through the email/SMS thread that follows.
-The AI offers slots, the lead picks one, the appointment goes on your calendar without you ever touching it.
+If your AI Receptionist is set up well — calendar connected, knowledge base populated, services documented — leads frequently book their own appointments through the email/SMS thread that follows.
+The AI Receptionist offers slots, the lead picks one, the appointment goes on your calendar without you ever touching it.
 That’s the dream state.
-Most owners get there within 2–3 weeks of using the product, as they fine-tune the knowledge base based on what the AI gets wrong.
+Most owners get there within 2–3 weeks of using the product, as they fine-tune the knowledge base based on what the AI Receptionist gets wrong.

 Next